A Pressure-Based Diffusion Model for Influence Maximization on Social Networks: Experiments

 \subsection{Network Data}

-The experimentation for this research focused on four distinct social networks.
-Three of these networks are derived from real-world social networks (Facebook, Wikipedia, Bitcoin) and were obtained from the Stanford Large Network Dataset Collection \cite{snapnets}.
-The fourth dataset is an Erdős–Rényi random network \cite{erdds1959random}.
-The number of nodes, number of edges, and edge-to-node ratio of each network are provided in Table \ref{tab:basic_info}.
+We evaluate the Pressure Threshold (PT) model against the Linear Threshold (LT) model on four networks spanning distinct topologies and semantics.
+Three of these networks are real-world graphs obtained from the Stanford Large Network Dataset Collection (SNAP) \cite{snapnets}: (i) Facebook social circles \cite{leskovec2012learning}, (ii) Wikipedia voting \cite{leskovec2010predicting,leskovec2010signed}, and (iii) Bitcoin OTC trust \cite{kumar2016edge,kumar2018rev2}.
+To complement these with a purely synthetic baseline, we also include (iv) an Erd\H{o}s--R\'enyi random network \(G(n,p)\) \cite{erdds1959random}.
+The number of nodes, number of directed edges, and edge-to-node ratios are reported in Table~\ref{tab:basic_info}.
+Throughout, we study progressive cascades (nodes, once activated, remain active) and keep the underlying graph structure fixed during each diffusion run.

-The Facebook dataset consists of 'circles' (or 'friends lists') from Facebook, where each node is a person and each edge is a friendship relationship between two people \cite{leskovec2012learning}.
-The original undirected network was converted to a directed one by converting each undirected edge into two directed edges.
-The Bitcoin network is a who-trusts-whom network of people who trade using Bitcoin on a platform called Bitcoin OTC \cite{kumar2016edge, kumar2018rev2}.
-For the Wikipedia network, nodes represent Wikipedia users and a directed edge from node we to node j represents that user we voted on user j to become an admin \cite{leskovec2010signed, leskovec2010predicting}.
-The Erdős–Rényi \cite{erdds1959random} random network was constructed by including each edge with probability $p = 0.005$.

-For edge-weights, the standard \textit{weighted-cascade model} was used, where for each directed edge $(u, v)$, the weight $w_{uv}$ is set to 1/in-degree$(v)$ \cite{kempe2003maximizing}.
-This weighting system ensures the sum of all edge weights incident to a node $v$ is equal to 1.
+\paragraph{Graph construction and directionality.} The Facebook circles dataset is originally undirected, with an edge indicating a mutual friendship relation.
+Following standard practice in LT-based diffusion studies \cite{kempe2003maximizing}, we convert each undirected edge $\{u,v\}$ into two directed edges $(u,v)$ and $(v,u)$ to preserve symmetric influence opportunities.
+The Bitcoin OTC trust network is inherently directed: an edge $(u,v)$ represents a rating or trust assignment from user $u$ to user $v$ on a peer-to-peer trading platform.
+The Wikipedia voting network is also directed: an edge $(u,v)$ indicates that user $u$ voted for user $v$ in an admin election, producing a directed endorsement flow aligned with influence propagation.
+Similar to the Facebook network, for the Erd\H{o}s--R\'enyi random graph, we generate $G(n,p)$ with $n=5{,}000$ and $p=0.005$, and convert each undirected edge into two directed arcs.

+\paragraph{Edge weights (weighted-cascade normalization).} Unless stated otherwise, we use the weighted-cascade convention \cite{kempe2003maximizing}, assigning for each directed edge \((u,v)\) the weight:

+This ensures that for every node \(v\), the incoming weights sum to one, i.e., \(\sum_{u\in N(v)} w_{uv} = 1\).
+In the PT model, these weights may be updated according to the additive adjustment rule upon activation events (Section~\ref{sec:preliminaries}), while respecting the upper bound \(w'_{uv} \le 1\) via the \(\min(1,\cdot)\) cap.

+\paragraph{Thresholds and randomness.} In all runs, node thresholds \(\theta_v\) are drawn i.i.d.\ uniformly from \((0,1]\) at the beginning of each Monte Carlo (MC) simulation, consistent with the LT literature.
+For paired comparisons (PT vs.\ LT) under the same seed budget \(k\), we reuse the same threshold instantiation to isolate model effects from sampling noise.
+All reported spreads are averages over independent MC trials, with the number of trials specified per experiment.